KDE/documentation-docs-kdenlive-org/glossary/useful_information/smooth_keyframe_interpolation.rst

    Let’s start with a simple ramp, as shown here.
 We use two keyframes, one with a low value setting, and the other with a high value setting.
 The particular values don’t matter.
 We set both keyframe to the interpolation mode smooth.

    The effect display inside the timeline clip looks like a straight ramp.
-But if you watch the interpolated values closely while scrubbing the timeline, you should notice that the slope of the ram varies.
+But if you watch the interpolated values closely while scrubbing the timeline, you should notice that the slope of the ramp varies.
 At the end and beginning the slope is smaller than in the middle, where it is higher.

    But what exactly is going on here?